shuffleo/storyboard-tool/IMPLEMENTATION.md

 - Delete (trash icon button)
 - Keyboard: Cmd/Ctrl+Arrow Up/Down to move selected shots

+### Delete Shot/Scene Dialog

+#### Last Shot Deletion
+- When deleting the last shot in a scene, a modal dialog appears with 3 options:
+  - "Delete row only" - Deletes only the shot
+  - "Delete row and scene" - Deletes both the shot and the scene
+  - "Cancel" - Cancels the deletion
+- For non-last shots, a simple confirmation dialog appears
+- Implemented in `TableView.tsx` with `deleteDialog` state
+- Store's `deleteShot` function simplified to only handle deletion (no dialogs)

 ### Scene Management

+#### Default Project Initialization
+- New projects start with 3 scenes, each with 5 shots
+- No project should start empty
+- Located in `init` function in `useStore.ts`

 #### Scene 0
 - All new shots are assigned to Scene 0 by default
 - Scene 0 is auto-created if it doesn't exist
 - Located in `createShot` function in `useStore.ts`

+#### Scene Creation
+- When creating a new scene, at least one shot is automatically created for it
+- Located in `createScene` function in `useStore.ts`

 #### Scene Editing
 - Scene names are editable inline in grouped view
 - Click scene header to edit
 - "+ Add Row" button in each scene section adds shots to that scene
+- Scene header row spans edge-to-edge (no white gap for actions column)

 #### Sorting
 - **CRITICAL**: Scenes are sorted by `sceneNumber` (as number, low to high)